parsakhaz/moondream-discord-bot/README.md

 - Cache size is configurable (default: 200 images)
 - Automatically evicts least recently used images when full
 - Performance statistics are logged every 24 hours
+- Stores optimized versions of images to save memory and improve performance

 ### Thread Management